 miraclous events.
 In fact, in the 20th Century, of the hundreds of public claims, there have been

-only 9 with episcopal approval (4 of those with Vatican approval) and a handful of others that have not received
+only 12 with episcopal approval (4 of those with Vatican recognition) and a handful of others that have not received

 official approval but have been approved

 for faith expression at the site.
-A total of 22 apparitions throughout history have been investigated and have received episcopal approval.
+A total of 28 apparitions throughout history have been investigated and have received episcopal approval (16 of those have been recognized by the Vatican).
 Additionally, there have been four Egyptian apparitions approved by the Coptic Orthodox Church in the last 50 years.
 The list

 of rejected claims continues to grow.